 Imagine that instead of seeing one query at a time, that search information was analyzed, and queries were bundled together, to maybe provide us with more meaning.

-Can search engines be used to tell us what the world is thinking at anyone time?
-Would looking at the most popular keywords or queries that people type into a search engine provide us with some insights?
+Can search engines be used to tell us what the world is thinking at any one time?
+Would looking at the most popular search queries that people type into a search engine provide us with some insights?

-Popular search query information is available from the major search engines, through some services created to provide us with a look at what people are searching for the most.
+Popular search query information is available from the major search engines, though some services created to provide us with a look at what people are searching for the most.

 Yahoo also lets us look at the words people are searching for with a service that is updated daily – the Yahoo Buzz Index.